vir-dom/Artificial_Incoherence/README.md

  ## Files:
   <li>deeplearning_artificial_incoherence.ipynb is the notebook for the first milestone
-  <li>deeplearning_artificial_incoherence2.ipynb is the notebook for the second milestone
+  <li>deeplearning_artificial_incoherence2.ipynb is the notebook for the second milestone (this includes the model training and evaluation)

   (Note: in the code, we used Google Drive as storage for our files.
 There are many steps where we saved some variables (X_train, X_test, ...) into a file on Drive, so that we do not have to run the code from the beginning every time.
 These files are too big to upload here, but we can share those on Drive      with you if it is needed.
 Also, the UTKface dataset was uploaded to Drive, and we loaded the data from there.)